firemodels/exp/NIST_Pool_Fires/README.md

 * The lip height reported by Weckman and Strong (1996) and Kim et al. (2019) is 10 mm.
 Hamins et al. (1993), Klassen et al. (1994), and Hamins and Lock (2016) report a lip height of 5 mm.

-* The reported radiative fraction in the reported studies varied between 0.18 and 0.22.
+* The measured radiative fraction in the reported studies varies between 0.18 and 0.22.

-* The amount of CO in the exhaust stream was below detection limits; thus, the combustion efficiency for methanol is assumed to be 1.
+* For methanol, the amount of CO in the exhaust stream is below detection limits; thus, the combustion efficiency for methanol is assumed to be 1.
 The efficiency for the other fuels is not reported.

 ### Temperature